wcrasta/SWA-Scraper/README.md

 2. Make sure you have Python (code was tested for 3.X, might work with 2.X) and pip.
 Install required modules by `pip install -r requirements.txt`
 3. Download [PhantomJS](http://phantomjs.org/download.html) and put phantomjs.exe in your Scripts folder (Windows) or /usr/bin folder (Mac/Linux).
 4. Register for a free account on https://www.twilio.com and get a phone number.
-5. Edit config.ini with your twilio details.
+5. Edit config.ini with your Twilio details.

 ## Usage